balenaltd/handbook/Architecture-Calls.md

 #### Before

 - Just before the arch call (from 1 minute to right before the call) run the [postArchCallAgenda](https://github.com/resin-io/supportHQ/blob/master/scripts/arch-call-agenda/postArchCallAgenda.js) script.
-This basically refetches the agenda, posts it to flowdock and pings Petros.
+This basically refetches the agenda and posts it to flowdock.
 - Reporters of arch call items will often forget to add #summary comments to items they discussed, or items may no longer be relevant, and will ping whoever posted the arch call agenda to remove their item from the flowdock list.

 #### During